PTAB

 4. Arguments Regarding Discretionary Denial

-- Petitioner argued against discretionary denial under §314(a) and the Fintiv factors.
-It contended that the parallel district court litigation is in its early stages, with no claim construction rulings issued and a trial date set for May 19, 2025, allowing the IPR to conclude well before trial.
-Petitioner also submitted a Sotera stipulation, agreeing not to pursue in district court any invalidity grounds that were raised or reasonably could have been raised in the IPR, should the petition be instituted.
+- Petitioner argued that discretionary denial under §314(a) based on Fintiv is not warranted.
+The parallel district court litigation is in its early stages, with no claim construction rulings issued and a trial date set far in the future (May 19, 2025).
+Petitioner also provided a Sotera stipulation, agreeing not to pursue in district court any invalidity grounds that were or reasonably could have been raised in the inter partes review (IPR).

 5. Relief Requested

-- Petitioner requests institution of an inter partes review and cancellation of claims 1 and 3 of Patent 6,508,122 as unpatentable.
+- Petitioner requests institution of an IPR and cancellation of claims 1 and 3 of Patent 6,508,122 as unpatentable.